Picture of Sarah McGuire

 Bendable Concrete – A Stronger, More Durable Concrete

 Increased Tensile Strength with Flexible ConcreteTypical concrete is characterised by its heavy, brittle qualities which lends itself to breakage under tension.
 To combat this, Nanyang Technological University scientists from the NTU-JTC Industrial Infrastructure Innovation Centre (13C) have invented a new type of concrete called the ConFlexPave.
 What makes this innovation superior is that it is bendable and yet stronger and longer lasting than regular concrete.
-SmartRock® is #1 and we can prove it!
-Experience the world’s #1 concrete sensor.
-Get a Prove-It Kit With utilization of this new revolutionary concrete comes a drastic reduction in the time required for road works and new pavements as it allows for the creation of slim precast pavement slabs for speedy installation.
+Explore 12 Futuristic Technology Trends Solving Concrete’s Biggest Challenges.
+Download our 2025 Innovations Calendar!
+Download Now With utilization of this new revolutionary concrete comes a drastic reduction in the time required for road works and new pavements as it allows for the creation of slim precast pavement slabs for speedy installation.
 As it is more sustainable than regular concrete, it further requires less maintenance.
-Stated by NTU Professor Chu Jian, Interim Co-Director of…
+Stated by NTU Professor Chu Jian, Interim Co-Director of the NTU-JTC…

 High Modulus of Elasticity for High Rise Structures

 Modulus of elasticity (MOE) in concrete refers to the measurement of resistance a concrete structure has to deform or sway.
 That is, it measures the stiffness of the concrete.
 This measurement is used for high rise buildings, bridge piers, and other structural applications where the stiffness of the concrete is of essential importance.
-SmartRock® is #1 and we can prove it!
-Experience the world’s #1 concrete sensor.
-Get a Prove-It Kit The Wanda Vista Towers building project located in Chicago is a perfect example of where high MOE requirements come into play.
+Explore 12 Futuristic Technology Trends Solving Concrete’s Biggest Challenges.
+Download our 2025 Innovations Calendar!
+Download Now The Wanda Vista Towers building project located in Chicago is a perfect example of where high MOE requirements come into play.
 Upon completion, this skyscraper will be 1,140 feet tall with 95 floors and the core of the structure – elevators, emergency stairs and utilities will all be encased in concrete walls.
-As such, having a high level of stiffness in the concrete mixture, or high MOE, is crucial…
+As such, having a high level of stiffness in the concrete mixture, or high MOE, is crucial in minimizing…

 DOTs are Using Hydro Technology to Repair Concrete Structures

 The Utah Department of Transportation is using a recyclable resource to repair worn bridges along one of the busier highways in Salt Lake County.
-SmartRock® is #1 and we can prove it!
-Experience the world’s #1 concrete sensor.
-Get a Prove-It Kit On Friday, the agency exhibited an inventive system of high-pressure water jets to repair bridge decks on the $105 million I-215 project.This is the first time the process has been employed in the Salt Lake Valley.
+Explore 12 Futuristic Technology Trends Solving Concrete’s Biggest Challenges.
+Download our 2025 Innovations Calendar!
+Download Now On Friday, the agency exhibited an inventive system of high-pressure water jets to repair bridge decks on the $105 million I-215 project.This is the first time the process has been employed in the Salt Lake Valley.
 Hydro demolition will allow crews to be more detailed while restoring the bridge, which saves time and money, explained UDOT project manager Oanh Le-Spradlin.“While we are reconstructing I-215 with all-new concrete pavement, we also want to preserve what we have where possible,” she said.
-“Utilizing an innovative tool like hydro demolition helps us accomplish that on several bridges without spending the money…
+“Utilizing an innovative tool like hydro demolition helps us accomplish that on several bridges without spending the money on a…

 Modifying the Microstructure of Concrete to Decrease Emissions